 Following a standard set of inequalities we have

 In (a) we made use of the chain rule for entropy and the memoryless property of the channel and (b) is true since conditioning reduces entropy. (c) is due to the i.i.d. assumption.
-Finally, (d) follows from the chain rule for mutual information and the independence of the codewords, i.e.,
+Finally, (d) follows from the chain rule for mutual information and independence, i.e.,

 and $I(X_{{\cal S}^1};X_{{\cal S}^2})=0$.

 Since (\ref{eq:fano_seq_ineqs}) has to be true for all $i$, a necessary condition on the total number of tests is given by